BenjaSanchez/academic-kickstart/content/publication/2015-06-review/index.md

 # To use, add an image named `featured.jpg/png` to your page's folder.
 # Focal points: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight.
 image:
-  caption: "Iterative reparameterization algorithm of kinetic parameters.
-Adapted from the original publication: https://www.doi.org/10.1016/j.ymben.2014.07.004"
+  caption: "Model size increase in GEMs across the years.
+Taken from the original publication: https://www.doi.org/10.1039/c5ib00083a"
   focal_point: ""
   preview_only: false